OpenSourceEconomics/epp_topics/src/epp_topics/pandas/functional_how/screencast/slides.md

 - Start with an empty DataFrame for the clean data

-- One pure function (could be identity) per variable (df column).

-- Each function returns a new Series

-- Avoid state at all costs.
-I.e., touch every variable just once.
+- Touch every variable in the new dataframe just once.

 </div>
 </div>